 Did you know that out of the approximately 5.4 billion Google searches per day, 46% is for local information?
 Local SEO for small business owners is a cornerstone digital marketing strategy to get more people to discover you.

 Unlike other digital marketing fads, local SEO has stood the test of time for being a reliable and long-term SEO strategy to get more people to find your small business.

 - What is local SEO and how does it work for small businesses

-- Steps to implement local SEO into your business
+- Steps to implement local SEO into your small business

 - Frequently asked questions about local SEO

 So if you want to boost your business’s visibility in your local service area, this is the guide for you.
 Let’s get started.